 I normally visit this shrine alone now after learning early on that it isn’t high on the kids list of fun places in Gyoda.
 The last time I did bring them, we were actually at the shrine on a mission, to pray for a friend, so it didn’t matter too much that there was little for the kids to do.
 But we didn’t stay long for that reason – as well as others.
 For example, it was a weekend and it was very busy despite the pandemic.
 When I visit without the kids I can go on a weekday, when it is much quieter.
 However, this shrine, in my experience, is rarely empty – there is always at least one other person there, but expect at least a dozen!
 Especially during the two week period of Hanachozu Week.

 The flower water fonts are truly beautiful.
-Particularly the one in an old style cement water font, pictured above.
+Particularly the one in an old style cement water font, pictured on the left above.
 They change the display every month.
-The cement one is always decorated, but there are other flower fonts on display at the shrine for the first two weeks of each month for “Hanachozu week”.
-During that period, the floral fonts at Hachiman shrine are lit up one night.
-All the details of the event here.
+The cement one is always decorated, but there are other flower fonts on display at the shrine for the first two weeks of each month¹ for “Hanachozu week”.
+During that period, the floral fonts at Hachiman shrine are lit up one night for a “Light of Hope”² event.

 Gyoda Hachiman Shrine information